Opeolumike/UK-Precision-GridShift/ARCHITECTURE.md

             True_Z to calculate Delta_Z, Mean Bias, and RMSE.
 ```

-**Crucial Decision — Search Radius and Index Safety:** the default search radius was widened from 0.25m to 0.5m after testing showed some genuinely correct checkpoints failing to match any point within the tighter radius, particularly on point clouds with lower spatial density at survey edges.
-The lookup also keys results by the DataFrame's own index (`{i: np.nan for i in df.index}`) rather than a sequential list position — this guards against silent misalignment if the checkpoint subset has been filtered or re-indexed earlier in the pipeline, ensuring each computed elevation is always matched back to the correct original row rather than relying on row order being preserved by coincidence.
+**Crucial Decision — Search Radius and Index Safety:** A search radius of 0.5m was used after testing showed some genuinely correct checkpoints failing to match any point within the tighter radius, particularly on point clouds with lower spatial density at survey edges.
+The lookup also keys results by the DataFrame's own index (`{i: np.nan for i in df.index}`) rather than a sequential list position.
+This guards against silent misalignment if the checkpoint subset has been filtered or re-indexed earlier in the pipeline, ensuring each computed elevation is always matched back to the correct original row rather than relying on row order being preserved by coincidence.

 ### Horizontal Accuracy (X, Y): Automated Target Detection